 I did as instructed, convincing myself that it indeed was a dream.
 Even if it wasn’t, the back of my eyelids was more reassuring than looking into those piercing red eyes in his vacant mask of a face.
 I closed my eyes, wanting it to be a dream, willing it to be a dream.
 I woke up the next morning, thankfully able to move, walk and talk.

 I explained what I saw to my parents, who both agreed that it was a dream.
-Mom tried floating the idea that something from Shrek 2 scared me but Dad and I wasn’t buying it.
-For confirmation, Dad asked that I draw a picture of what I saw for them.
+Mom tried floating the idea that something from Shrek 2 scared me but Dad and I weren’t buying it.
+For confirmation, Dad asked that I draw a picture of what I saw.
 As I was drawing, I ran out of black crayon and had to finish his legs with the next darkest color in my crayon box.

 “Hey there, Mister BrownStickLegs,” my Dad said as I handed him the drawing.
 “You leave my daughter alone now, you hear?”